Steven Lee Matzner

 Undergraduate research: Dietary reconstruction based on stable isotopes (13C, 15N, 34S) of Chilean cultural groups and of the Guanche, a pre-Hispanic Canary Islands people.

-Professor, Augustana College, Sioux Falls, SD, 2012 to Present
+Professor, Augustana University, Sioux Falls, SD, 2012 to Present

 Chair, Biology Department, Augustana College, 2007-2010, 2011-2012